Blacked1234/graph-theory/README.md

 ## How to use
 Ufortunately, I hadn't implemented user input into the algorithm.
 Only way to load own graph is to edit main.py file.
+Inputing vertices by letters, not numbers.
 Add line:

+    load_file('filename.json')
-    load_graph(filename, start_node, end_node)
+    dijkstra(loaded_graph, start_node, end_node)

 ## Technologies
 * Python 3.8